How to Get to Sifnos: Everything You Need to Know

 Located in the Cyclades, the Greek island of Sifnos is known for its whitewashed villages, fantastic beaches, and delicious cuisine.

-After spending 4 days on Sifnos, we think it’s the perfect Greek island for slow travelers and want to help you get there!
+After spending 4 days on Sifnos, we think it’s the perfect Greek island for slow travelers—and we want to help you get there!

 Accessible only by ferry from Athens or nearby islands, getting to Sifnos requires some planning.